Ron Richardson

 Ronald E. Richardson (January 27, 1952 – April 5, 1995) was an American actor and operatic baritone.
 Richardson began his career in the mid-1970s appearing in regional theater and opera productions.
-He appeared in several Broadway musicals from 1978-1993, arguably best known for his Tony Award and Drama Desk Award-winning performance as "Jim" in the 1985 Broadway musical Big River.
+He appeared in several Broadway musicals from 1978 to 1993, arguably best known for his Tony Award and Drama Desk Award-winning performance as "Jim" in the 1985 Broadway musical Big River.